fedexist/my-cookiecutter-template/docs/prompts.rst

 gcp_project_id
     GCP project to be used by the Jenkinsfile and FrEEdAA

+confluence_parent_page
+    Name of the parent Confluent page under which the documentation will be published

 freedaa_version
     Version of FrEEdAA to be used.
 Ignored if use_gcf == 'n'.